Molecular and Cellular Biology

 Dartmouth Digital Commons Citation

 Guzman-Vendrell, Merce; Baldissard, Suzanne; Almonacid, Maria; Mayeux, Adeline; Paoletti, Anne; and Moseley, James B., "Blt1 and Mid1 Provide Overlapping Membrane Anchors To Position the Division Plane in Fission Yeast" (2012).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1252.